mariaatoyo/Practical-Project/README.md

 Overall visually it looks basic, but i think the code is pretty good.

-Found it difficult to make the website look apealing without using external sources such as Webkit and Bootstrap.
-But happy i learnt to make a webiste without them.
+Found it difficult to make the website look appealing without using external sources such as Webkit and Bootstrap.
+But happy i learnt to make a website without them.

 ### The Four Principles of Web Accessibility
 **Perceivable,** **Operable,** **Understandable,** **Robust**